06066060606060/Summon-Unlock/README.md

 > **Research / educational project — not for use on public roads.**

-ESP32 firmware that lifts the EU geographic restriction on Tesla Smart Summon by intercepting and modifying a single CAN frame on the vehicle bus.
+ESP32 firmware that lifts the EU geographic restriction on Smart Summon by intercepting and modifying a single CAN frame on the vehicle bus.

 ---